 What I like about 30 Fanning Way is that it has views of the ocean.
 I am a firm believer that homes with ocean views in San Francisco have the greatest pricing upside potential over the next 10+ years.

 Besides having an ocean view, the home has an oversized lot of 5,584 sqft, which is slightly more than double the standard 2,500 sqft lot in San Francisco.
 Unfortunately, at least half the lot is on an unusable hill.

 The knocks on the house are that it's not very big inside and the kitchen and bathroom were probably remodeled 20+ years ago.
 If your family has more than one kid, living in the house may be tight, especially if you have guests.

 Given we know that Golden Gate Heights (District 2) has an average selling price of $932/sqft according to the latest MLS data, we can estimate that 30 Fanning Way is worth about $1.2 million at 1,288 sqft.
 The condition of the house is average.

 But given the oversized lot (not all flat) and views, 30 Fanning Way should trade at a premium.
 Also, smaller homes tend to trade for higher price/sqft.
-Therefore, let’s bump up the estimated price per square foot to $1,100, or an 18% premium to the average price/sqft of the district of $932/sqft.
+Therefore, let's bump up the estimated price per square foot to $1,100.
+This is an 18% premium to the average price/sqft of the district of $932/sqft.

 At $1,100/sqft, we can value 30 Fanning Way at $1,416,800.
 Kind of expensive for only a 1,288 sqft house, but the price sounds about right.
 Let's just round up to $1,500,000, or $1,164/sqft.
 What's an extra $83,200 between friends?